ykanello/Dynamic-PVP-Syria/README.md

 Both coalitions have a finite pool of available aircraft.

 Aircraft availability is based on the number of squadron members who own each module, not only on who is expected to fly on a given Sunday.
+The numbers can be taken from the MyModules discord channel

 Example starting inventory concept: